AlKou/Pythonized-Exercises-of-Andrew-Ng-s-Machine-Learning-Course/README.md

 For those who are beginners with only some experience of Python, or who like me opt to Python more than other languages, surely such choice reslults in some inconvenience.

-Therefore, this project is born, aiming to re-do all the exercises using only Python.
+Therefore, I decided to re-do all the exercises using only Python.

 All exercises would be completed using Jupyter Notebook, and as much as possible of the content of a exercise would be re-write in Python.
-Also the source data files would be uploaded with the Notebooks, just for your convenience.
+Also the source data files would be uploaded with the Notebooks.